-Configuring with a JSON file helps avoid manually typing in workflow inputs and outputs and can get your WDL up and running in record time.
-This is especially useful when you want to quickly test that a WDL workflow can run successfully on Terra without setting up a workspace data table.
+Avoid manually typing in workflow inputs and outputs - and get your WDL up and running in record time - by using a JSON file for setup.
+JSONs help with reproducibility.
+They're especially useful when you want to quickly test that a WDL workflow can run successfully on Terra without setting up a workspace data table from scratch.

-Uploading a JSON file of inputs to populate the workflow configuration
+Uploading a JSON file to set up workflow inputs

-You can find the link to upload or download a JSON on the form that appears when you click a workflow card:
+You can find the link to upload or download a JSON on the setup form that appears when you click a workflow card.

-Downloading a JSON file to copy and re-use lists of input files and parameters
+Downloading a JSON file to re-use input files and parameters

 You can download your JSON file in the same way, which comes in handy when you want to use the same inputs across workflow configurations.
-For example, if you create a new configuration, normally you’d have to enter all of the inputs manually every time, even if this new configuration will use many of the same inputs as an existing one.
+For example, if you create a new configuration, normally you have to enter all of the inputs manually every time, even if this new configuration uses many of the same inputs as an existing one.
 Now you can download the inputs from the prior configuration as a JSON and upload that to populate the new configuration.

-Admittedly it would be even better to be able to copy inputs from one configuration to the other within Terra itself - and we're looking at ways to make that happen in the future - but at least the ability to save inputs to file and re-upload is a big step up from having to fill out each field one by one manually!
-Right?
+Of course, it would be even better to copy inputs from one configuration to the other within Terra itself - and we're looking at ways to make that happen in the future.
+But the ability to save inputs to file and re-upload is a big step up from having to fill out each field one by one manually!